Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Discussion

 Finally, we need to discuss an important aspect shared by all gradient-based optimization methods, including our own: the objective of finding an optimal \emph{point estimate} for the hyperparameters $\lambda$.
 By adopting this approach, any uncertainties surrounding the value of $\lambda$ are neglected, despite the potential introduction of uncertainty during the prior elicitation process.
 For instance, an expert may possess uncertainties about the true value of a queried quantity or face uncertainty while quantifying implicit knowledge.
 The adoption of fixed point estimates for hyperparameters fails to account for these uncertainties and may result in an overly confident representation of the prior knowledge.

 To address this limitation, it would be advantageous to adopt a probabilistic approach that explicitly accounts for uncertainty in the hyperparameters.
 Some initial attempts to tackle this issue exist.
-For instance, \citet{hartmann2020flexible} proposed modeling the uncertainty in quantifying expert knowledge using a Dirichlet distribution, where the precision parameter controls the variance.
+For instance, Hartmann et al.\supercite{hartmann2020flexible} proposed modeling the uncertainty in quantifying expert knowledge using a Dirichlet distribution, where the precision parameter controls the variance.
 However, this approach is problem-specific, lacking generalizability to arbitrary models.
-An alternative probabilistic perspective to address this concern was suggested by \citet{mikkola2023prior}, who advocate for a \emph{Bayesian treatment of the expert}.
+An alternative probabilistic perspective to address this concern was suggested by Mikkola et al.\supercite{mikkola2023prior}, who advocate for a \emph{Bayesian treatment of the expert}.
 The central idea is to incorporate a user model for the expert and assume that the analyst holds a prior belief about the expert's knowledge, which is updated using Bayes' rule after each query.
 Given the flexibility of our method, it can readily accommodate this concept, offering a promising avenue for future development and next steps.